Kane County Pension Valuation Attorneys

 In order use the Deferred Distribution Method, a Qualified Domestic Relations Order (QDRO) is required.
 A QDRO is a court order that allows a retirement plan to pay benefits to another payee.
 QDROs must be drafted to convey the terms of the settlement or judgment properly and ensure the benefits are paid correctly.
 If mistakes are made, it could translate into a significant financial loss.
 Our attorneys are experienced in drafting effective QDROs for pension plans and other retirement assets.
 We make sure your rights and your benefits are protected.

-If your divorce will involve distributing retirement assets like a pension, 401(k), or 403(b), contact Shaw Sanders, P.C. by calling 630-584-5550 to schedule a free consultation.
+Preserving your retirement savings in the event of divorce is important.
+At Shaw Sanders, P.C., we can provide you with clear legal guidance and representation for obtaining a court order to divide your retirement assets.
+If your divorce will involve distributing retirement assets like a pension, 401(k), or 403(b), contact Shaw Sanders, P.C. by calling 630-584-5550 to schedule a no-cost consultation.
 We will discuss your financial situation, how you would like to see your retirement assets divided, and what your legal options are.
-Our firm works with clients throughout Kane County and the surrounding areas including St. Charles, Geneva, Aurora, Batavia, Wheaton, Yorkville, Elgin, and DeKalb, Illinois
+Our firm represents clients throughout Kane County and the surrounding areas including St. Charles, Geneva, Aurora, Batavia, Wheaton, Yorkville, Elgin, and DeKalb, Illinois.
+Do not hestitate to reach out to us if you have any questions.